kvm-unit-tests/kvm-unit-tests/README.md

 Check [x86/efi/README.md](./x86/efi/README.md).

-On arm and arm64, this is only supported with QEMU; kvmtool cannot run the tests under UEFI.
+This is only supported with QEMU; kvmtool cannot run the tests under UEFI.

 # Tests configuration file